Skip to main content

 Skip table of contents

-Setting up Single Sign-On with Microsoft Entra ID (formerly Azure Active Directory)
+Set Up Single Sign-On (SSO) with Microsoft Entra ID (Formerly Azure AD)

-While the screenshots in this guide are from the Azure portal, this guide also applies to the Microsoft Entra admin center.
+While the screenshots in this guide are from the Azure portal, the same steps apply in the Microsoft Entra admin center.

-If you already have an active Microsoft Azure subscription, you can skip this step and go straight to 3.
-Setup a new Application.
+• If you already have an active Microsoft Azure subscription, skip to Step 3.

 1. All services.png